japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

   overrideIfExists: Boolean): Unit
 ----

-`createGlobalTempView` simply requests the <<globalTempViewManager, GlobalTempViewManager>> to link:spark-sql-GlobalTempViewManager.adoc#create[register a global temporary view].
+`createGlobalTempView` simply requests the <<globalTempViewManager, GlobalTempViewManager>> to spark-sql-GlobalTempViewManager.md#create[register a global temporary view].

 [NOTE]
 ====
 `createGlobalTempView` is used when:

-* link:spark-sql-LogicalPlan-CreateViewCommand.adoc[CreateViewCommand] logical command is executed (for a global temporary view, i.e. when the link:spark-sql-LogicalPlan-CreateViewCommand.adoc#viewType[view type] is link:spark-sql-LogicalPlan-CreateViewCommand.adoc#GlobalTempView[GlobalTempView])
+* spark-sql-LogicalPlan-CreateViewCommand.md[CreateViewCommand] logical command is executed (for a global temporary view, i.e. when the spark-sql-LogicalPlan-CreateViewCommand.md#viewType[view type] is spark-sql-LogicalPlan-CreateViewCommand.md#GlobalTempView[GlobalTempView])

-* link:spark-sql-LogicalPlan-CreateTempViewUsing.adoc[CreateTempViewUsing] logical command is executed (for a global temporary view, i.e. when the link:spark-sql-LogicalPlan-CreateTempViewUsing.adoc#global[global] flag is enabled)
+* spark-sql-LogicalPlan-CreateTempViewUsing.md[CreateTempViewUsing] logical command is executed (for a global temporary view, i.e. when the spark-sql-LogicalPlan-CreateTempViewUsing.md#global[global] flag is enabled)
 ====

 ## Creating Table